nkweku66/alx-low_level_programming/0x0A-argc_argv/README.md

 ## Files

--0-whatsmyname - prints the name of the program to shell
+- 0-whatsmyname: prints the name of the program to shell
+- 1-args: prints the number or arguments to main

 ## Author